-> We show that these loss functions are upper bounds of the measure-based ranking errors.
+> we have proved that many pairwise/listwise losses in learning to rank are actually upper bounds of measure-based ranking errors.
 As a result, the minimization of these loss functions will lead to the maximization of the ranking measures.
 The key to obtaining this result is to model ranking as a sequence of classification tasks, and define a so-called essential loss as the weighted sum of the classification errors of individual tasks in the sequence.

 [1810.00438] Zero-training Sentence Embedding via Orthogonal Basis (2018)(About) **training-free approach for building sentence representations**, "Geometric Embedding" (GEM), based on the **geometric structure** of word embedding space.

 > we build an orthogonal basis of the subspace spanned by a word and its surrounding context in a sentence. **We model the semantic meaning of a word in a sentence** based on two aspects.
 One is its relatedness to the word vector subspace already spanned by its contextual words.
 The other is the word’s novel semantic meaning which shall be introduced as a new basis vector perpendicular to this existing subspace

 Knowledge Graph and Text Jointly Embedding (2014)(About) method of jointly embedding knowledge graphs and a text corpus so that entities and words/phrases are represented in the same vector space.